 Rarely Shown (low Quality Score)

-Google doesn’t make money if someone bids high, but no one clicks on your ad.
+Google doesn’t make money if someone bids high, but no one clicks on that ad.

 Quality Score is a subject onto itself and I’ve written an article on What is Quality Score and How to Improve It.

 Here I’ll just give you a Cliff’s Notes version of what Quality Score is.

 As I mentioned there is a lot involved in Quality Score, but the main thing I’d advise is to make sure your ad is relevant to the keyword you’re targeting.

 Negative Keyword Conflict

 You’ll see a warning when you log into your account.
-Youj ust need to remove the negative and your ads will run.
+You just need to remove the negative and your ads will run.

 Your Impressions Count

-No matter what, searching for your ads manually is not agood idea.
+No matter what, searching for your ads manually is not a good idea.

-How To Determine Why Your Ads Aren’t Showing.
+Best Way to Determine Why Your Ads Aren’t Showing.

 The best option when looking to see if your ads are appearing is to use the ads preview tool provided by Google.

 To get to this tool look for the wrench at the top of the screen.
 When you click on this look for Ad Preview in the left-hand column.